Metro Area Envirothon

-Schools in the area could set up outdoor classrooms for studies on water quality, fertilizer use, ponds or wetlands, and forestry, just to name a few.
+Schools in the area that are interested in setting up outdoor classrooms for studies on water quality, fertilizer use, ponds or wetlands, forestry, etc. should contact the SWCD for assistance.
 Every school has natural resources on their grounds, whether it's water runoff from the roof or parking lot, to using the fertilizer on the grounds, or preserving its natural habitat.
 Let the SWCD help you set up an outdoor classroom at your school, to learn how to manage our resources right in your schools backyard!

 Each year, the Carver SWCD Board of Supervisors identifies a number of candidates that have done an outstanding job using conservation treatments on their land, or within their community.
 The SWCD Board evaluates and selects a candidate that best represents a cooperative effort with district programs.
 This candidate is an honored guest of the Carver SWCD at the MASWCD State Convention.
 A state winner is selected from the 90 local SWCD winners.

 Following is a list of past Carver SWCD Outstanding Conservationist winners:

 - 2019 Craig Eldred, City of Waconia Public Services Division Director

 - 2018 Tim & Amy Leonard, Norwood Young America

 - 2017 Lori Cox - Roots Return Heritage Farm, Carver

 If you know of someone who you feel should be nominated to be the Carver County Outstanding Conservationist, please contact the SWCD office at (952) 466-5230.
 We would be pleased to have your input!